zodern/meteor-up/README.md

     mup setup

-This will set up the server for the `mup` deployments.
+Running this locally will set up the remote server(s) you have specified in mup.js for the `mup` deployments.
 It will take around 2-5 minutes depending on the server's performance and network availability.

 ### Deploying an App

     mup deploy

-This will bundle the Meteor project and deploy it to the server.
+This will bundle the Meteor project locally and deploy it to the remote server(s).
 The bundling process is exactly how `meteor deploy` does it.

 ### Other Utility Commands